 The County Clerk/Elections office has invested over the years to manage backend processing of mail ballots.
-The office currently operates its own high-speed mail sorting machine that is used to process returned ballots.
-These sorting machines take an image of every returned envelope, and tracks that the ballot has been returned.
+The office currently operates its own high-speed mail sorting machine that is used to process the returned ballots.
+The sorting machine takes an image of every returned envelope, and tracks that the ballot has been returned.
 The images of the signature on the returned envelopes are used by staff to perform a signature comparison and determine if the signature compares with the voter's signature on file.
+Signature comparison is done by staff, it is not automated.
+The steps for processing returned mail ballots is reviewed at each election and staff is trained prior to each election.
+Additionally, staff trains yearly on signature comparison and handwriting analysis.

-The speed of the mail sorting equipment and its integration with the signature verification process has allowed the County Clerk/Elections office to seamlessly handle the volume of returned mail ballots.
+The speed of the mail sorting equipment and its integration with our signature verification process has allowed the County Clerk/Elections office to seamlessly handle the volume of returned mail ballots.